-At the service of development cooperation for 40 years, LuxDev is, undoubtedly, an operational pillar of Luxembourg's bilateral cooperation system.
+At the service of development cooperation for more than 40 years, LuxDev is, undoubtedly, an operational pillar of Luxembourg's bilateral cooperation system.

 Its mission is to actively participate in the implementation of the development cooperation policy of the Luxembourg government, which mainly focuses on poverty eradication and sustainable development in its social, economic and environmental aspects.
 In order to achieve these objectives in the context of global development, Luxembourg allocates 1% of its Gross National Income (GNI) to Official Development Assistance (ODA) every year.

 While the overall volume of our interventions has remained stable over the last couple of years, the Luxembourg Cooperation’s interventions have been carried out through increasingly complex partnership frameworks.
 Thus, in order to continue to face the challenges of development cooperation, LuxDev has set up various mechanisms to keep it connected to the evolution of the sector.

 In the field, LuxDev’s work aims to strengthen their partner countries’ ownership of their development, i.e. their ability to exercise effective control over their own policies and development strategies, ensuring effective coordination of the development support provided by all technical and financial partners.
 Therefore, in each of its interventions, LuxDev seeks to act as a reliable partner and develop the capacities of the actors with whom the Agency cooperates.
 To this end, LuxDev aims to master and adopt cooperation approaches that are compatible with the principles of international agreements and are in line with the mandates entrusted by the Directorate for Development Cooperation of the Luxembourg Ministry of European and Foreign Affairs.

 We seek to assist our partners, without substituting them in their efforts to progress.